Noodle866/deep-learning-challenge/README.md

 ## Summary

-Over all no major changes happened thoughout the retest.
-If you did not drop the "NAME" column the accuracy to 75% but due to challenge requirments that is not allowed.
+Over all no major changes happened thoughout the retests.
+If you drop the "NAME" column the accuracy changes to 75% but due to challenge requirments that is not allowed.

 ## Images showing corrections